corn-mendoza/PCF-DotNet-Workshop/instructions/Setting Up Service Principals on Azure.md

 ## Creating a Service Principal

-Powershell, Azure CLI 2.0, and a Microsoft Azure Subscription is required to complete these configuration steps.
+Powershell or Windows Console, Azure CLI 2.0, and a Microsoft Azure Subscription are required to complete these configuration steps.

 ### Login to Azure
 	PS C:\scripts> az login